Airport Development Plan

 The ADP is the next phase of planning for San Diego International Airport.
 The 2008

 Airport Master Plan (culminating in The Green Build) will be considered as part

 The ADP will result in a plan that considers:

 - Input to SANDAG as it plans for effective intermodal transportation facilities

 - Creation of new non-airline revenue opportunities

-As part of this process, a new passenger and operations forecast will be developed,
+As part of this process, a new passenger and operations forecast has been completed,

 taking into account anticipated changes in the airline industry, as well as local